ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 -------------

 As of Ansible 2.8, the ``Display`` class is now a "singleton".
-Instead of using ``__main__.display`` each file should import and instantiate ``ansible.utils.display.Display`` on it's own.
+Instead of using ``__main__.display`` each file should import and instantiate ``ansible.utils.display.Display`` on its own.

 **OLD** In Ansible 2.7 (and earlier) the following was used to access the ``display`` object: